UKGovernmentBEIS/MEES-Test-Automation/README.md

 ## Overview

 This is a Proof of Concept (POC) project to prepare a Test Automation Framework for the MEES project.
-Currently, this POC uses PRSE (Private Rented Sector Exemptions) pages for testing, as they are similar to the MEES pages.
+Currently, this POC uses PRSE (Private Rental Sector Exemptions) pages for testing, as they are similar to the MEES pages.
 The framework tests the registration flow, including authentication via GOV.UK One Login and Salesforce integration.

 ## Main Features